fishtag/octavius/README.md

 `bower install backbone --save`

 *Important!
-Gulp does not find your component without node in bower.json.
+Gulp does not find your component without dependency in bower.json.
 Flag **--save** means that the information about the component will be included in the main bower.json file.*

 ----